Overview

 Step 5: Access the Agent Server (When Needed)

 For direct workspace operations (file uploads, bash commands, git operations), you’ll use the Agent Server API.
 This runs on each sandbox and requires a different authentication method.
-Getting the Agent Server URL First, get your sandbox details:session_api_key with the X-Session-API-Key header:
+Getting the Agent Server URL First, get your sandbox details:exposed_urls is an array of {name, url, port} objects.
+To find the Agent Server URL, filter for the entry where name == "AGENT_SERVER".session_api_key with the X-Session-API-Key header:

 Step 6: Handle Files and Workspace